leapmanlab/leapmanlab.github.io/sjc/2_cnncrf/README.md

 Forming higher-order CRF potentials using object detection and superpixel algorithms.

+---

 ## CRF Implementations

-Free software that should at least work on Linux and OSX.
+Free Python libraries that should at least work on Linux and OSX.

-### Python

 [pydensecrf](https://github.com/lucasb-eyer/pydensecrf).
 DenseCRF using Cython.
 No GPU acceleration, can't learn end-to-end with a neural network module.